 With compensated cirrhosis, the liver can function effectively despite the damage.
 People with compensated cirrhosis

 With decompensated cirrhosis, the liver cannot function effectively, and symptoms may be noticeable.

 Common causes of cirrhosis are:

-- long-term alcohol abuse
+- long-term high alcohol consumption

-- fatty liver disease
+- non-alcohol-related steatosis, a type of fatty liver disease

 - genetic diseases